 Customers in front of a market hall in Uzbekistan

-Economic situation On the path to becoming a market economy
+Economic situation Moving towards a market economy

-In order to mitigate inflation, the government introduced price controls, suspended import duties on basic foodstuffs, increased the minimum wage and set up a crisis response fund for Uzbek companies.
+In order to mitigate inflation, the government has introduced price controls, suspended import duties on basic foodstuffs, increased the minimum wage and set up a crisis response fund for Uzbek companies.

 Comprehensive reforms